gbisaga/devops/aws-devops-codedeploy.md

   - Blue/green only works with EC2
   - CodeDeploy does not provision resources

-So steps:
+NOTE: See aws-devops-deployment-options.md document for more deployment details and comparisons!

+So steps for EC2 or on-premises:
 - Provision the EC2
 - Make sure it has a role assigned with read access to S3
 - Will want tags to direct CodeDeploy - Environment (Development) and Name (webserver)
 - Create a CodeDeploy project
   - EC2/On-prem, lambda, or ECS
   - Create deployment group - for dev, test, prod
-  - Deployment type - in-place or blue/green
+  - Deployment type - in-place or blue/green (EC2 only)
+  - AllAtOnce, OneAtATime, HalfAtATime
 - Run deployments from the Deployment Groups
   - Can override deployment configuration, rollback behavior